mugsy001/my-portfolio/README.md

 # my-portfolio
-This the professional portfolio demo
+This is my professional portfoliodemo .
+It uses AWS and REactJS.